vukrosic/analysis-of-optimizers/experiments/exp9_muon_vs_adam/THESIS.md

 - Based on gradient geometry (orthogonalization)
 - Full-matrix preconditioning (approximated)

 These are complementary approaches.
-Hybrid configurations combining both (as we use) may capture benefits of each.
+Hybrid configurations combining both (as used in this study) may capture benefits of each.

 ---